phatyou/Jennifer_Mitchell_Portfolio/README.md

-# Basic Portfolio
+# Portfolio

-This basic portfolio was an exercise in HTML and CSS.
-It follows an assigned wireframe, with a bit of personal styling.
+This basic portfolio was an exercise in HTML and CSS, and mobile-responsiveness sans bootstrap.
+It follows a given wireframe, personal styling shows up in the footer, font selection, etc.

-This project was created as an assignment for the Coding Bootcamp at UT Austin.
+This project was created as an assignment for the University of Utah Coding Bootcamp at Salt Lake City, UT.

-<a href="https://evil-mansion-77523.herokuapp.com/">View the finished product on Heroku.</a>
+View the finished product on Heroku.

 # Technologies Used

 - HTML
 - CSS
+    -media queries